 Medical expenses: Many health insurance plans won’t cover you outside of the country; Medicare never does.
 Even if your insurer does cover some international expenses, out-of-network costs can still add up.
 You may even find that foreign care providers simply won’t help you until you pay for their services up front.

-Lost or stolen baggage or belongings: While airlines have done a better job with baggage in recent years, 5.73 bags per 1,000 passengers were still lost or mishandled at last count according to a 2017 study from SITA.
+Lost or stolen baggage or belongings: While airlines have done a better job handling luggage in recent years, 5.53 bags per 1,000 passengers were still lost or mishandled at last count, according to a 2018 study from SITA.
 Most policies will pay up to a certain amount to compensate for this common travel scenario.
 The best travel insurance plans also reimburse you if you have to purchase items because your bags were delayed.

 Five Tips for Buying the Best Travel Insurance